tremby/mpn/README.md

     keys: False
     icon_size: 64
     music_path: /home/me/music
-    title_format: >-
+    title_format: "%t"
-      %t
-    body_format: >-
+    body_format: |
         from <i>%b</i>
         by <b>%a</b>

+If that file doesn't exist, `mpnrc` in the current directory is also tried.

-None of the configuration keys are required, and any given settings override the defaults, which are given in the help text (`mpn.py --help`, shown *after* the influence of any configuration file) and also as YAML in the `mpnrc` file distributed with MPN.
+None of the configuration keys are required, and any given settings override the defaults.
+The defaults can be shown by running `mpn.py --show-defaults`.
+That YAML output can be used as the starting point for a configuration file.

-The fields have the same names as the long forms of the command line arguments (with underscores instead of hyphens).
-Again, see the help text for full details.
+The fields have the same names as the long forms of the command line arguments, but with underscores instead of hyphens.
+Full details can be found in the help text (`mpn.py --help`), in which the defaults are shown *after* the influence of any configuration file.

 Download
 --------